Skip to Main Content

 • 5–10 cm thick in adults

-• Both blubber and pelt provide insulation
+• Both fat and pelt provide insulation

 • Experience little bone loss during prolonged, continuous denning period (Amstrup 2003)